NicholasMads14/movie-ranking-app/README.md

 # Movie Club Rankings App

-This is a fun, interactive app where you can rank your favorite movies.
+This is an interactive webapp for our movie club to rank the 100+ movies that have been watched.
 It allows users to:
 - Drag and drop movies to rank them
 - Submit their rankings
 - Load previously saved rankings